Requested by geekyartchick on Tumblr. "Say You Like Me" by We the Kings inspired me to finish this monster!

 "I don't need any help!"
 Artemis groans, pushing Jamie off.
 "You guys are ridiculous!
 I don't even like W—Kid Flash; he's the most obnoxious—"

 Cutting her off is the sudden rush of air-stealing wind that can only be affiliated with one hyperactive speedster, and Artemis' entire heart sinks in relief at the sight of Wally, doubled over and panting in front of her, yellow uniform dirtied.

 "Where have you been?" she exclaims, forgetting to feign unfamiliarity.

 Wally, gasping, lifts his head to look at her incredulously.

-"What've you got your panties in a knot about?" he wheezes, feebly straightening up.
+"What's got you on edge?" he wheezes, feebly straightening up.
 His face grow suddenly sly, and he leans close to her with a smug grin.
 She bats his face away with a huff.
 "Oh, babe.
 You were worried about me."

 "She totally was!"
 Jamie shrieks dramatically.

 "Shut up, Jamie," Artemis snarls before turning her attention back to Wally.
 "For your information, Kid Bozo, I was only worried about the possibility of overstock.
 What are we supposed to do with all the extra food we get for you if you don't show up to eat it?"

 "I was busy," he defends, looking genuinely hurt.